DRSY/EMO/README.md

 ```
 The `cost_embedding` must share the same vocabulary size as `logits`, e.g., 32000 for LLaMa.
 However, the hidden size of `cost_embedding` is not required to be identical to the model you want to train.
 ### Use EMO as a patch to existing models
-EMO can also be integrated into HuggingFace's `transformers` via the following monky patch.
+EMO can also be integrated into HuggingFace's `transformers` using `emo_patch.py`.
 Below is an example of replacing the original forward function of `transformers.LlamaForCausalLM` with EMO:
 ```python
 from transformers import LlamaForCausalLM from emo_patch import replace_llama_forward_with_emo_forward